 Relieving academic anxiety

 At Tyfy, we provide an online community to help students settle into University.
-Mentors provide academic support to help ensure students settle into their course and their campus (especially crucial for international students and other minority communities) and we refer them back to all the fantastic student services you already provide, ensuring they feel fully integrated into campus life.
+Mentors provide academic support to help ensure students settle into their course and campus (especially crucial for international students and other minority communities) and we refer them back to all the fantastic student services you already provide.
+This ensures they feel fully integrated into campus life.

 Levelling the playing field